 1. Adhesive plaster dispensers

-Where minor cuts & grazes are the most common accident, wall mounted dispensers may be useful.
-Most allow a single dressing to be dispensed for immediate use which can assist will stock control -they can be easily checked & restocked.
+Where minor cuts and grazes are the most common accident, wall-mounted dispensers may be useful.
+Most allow a single dressing to be dispensed for immediate use which can assist will stock control -they can be easily checked and restocked.